kimegede/mac-setup/README.md

 # Setup OS X

 Setup your MAC with Homebrew, installing different kind of tools.
 (Ex. git, git-extras, vim, wget ect.)
+Will ask if you want to install PHP55 + depencies

 ## Installation